mkopar/VirClass/README.md

 The motivation for this was my diploma thesis, where my goal was to classify viral sequences into taxonomic groups by using standard machine learning methods and attributive description of the data.
-The results was not really successful therefore we wanted to research further.
+The results were not really successful therefore we wanted to research further.

 Now we approach the problem using convolutional neural network on short sequence reads to classify it in class.